Use leverage to multiply your output

 🕹️ What is leverage?

-Leverage in most contexts refers to increasing your output/input ratio.
+In most contexts, leverage refers to increasing your output ratio.

 Practically, leverage comes down to an equation of two variables: Input & Output.